yitsewu/Project-CPBL_Downloader/README.md

 ## Install
 - pip install -r requirements.txt
-- go downloaf and set ffmpeg
+- go download and set ffmpeg

 ## How to Use?